PepsiCo (PEP) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from PEP as it approaches its next earnings report date.
 This is expected to be July 13, 2020.
 The company is expected to report EPS of $1.25, down 18.83% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.68 billion, down 4.65% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.32 per share and revenue of $67.59 billion.
-These totals would mark changes of -3.8% and +0.64%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for PEP.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for PEP should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.14% lower.
-PEP is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 1.14% lower within the past month.
+PEP is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, PEP is holding a Forward P/E ratio of 24.99.
-For comparison, its industry has an average Forward P/E of 22.17, which means PEP is trading at a premium to the group.
+In terms of valuation, PEP is currently trading at a Forward P/E ratio of 24.88.
+Its industry sports an average Forward P/E of 23.72, so we one might conclude that PEP is trading at a premium comparatively.

-Investors should also note that PEP has a PEG ratio of 5.08 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-PEP's industry had an average PEG ratio of 4.71 as of yesterday's close.
+Investors should also note that PEP has a PEG ratio of 5.06 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+PEP's industry had an average PEG ratio of 4.67 as of yesterday's close.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.